SillyTavern/SillyTavern-Docs/Usage/API Connections/horde.md

   - log your activity (IP, input prompts, AI responses)
   - produce bad or offensive responses

+!!!warning
-> When using Horde **never send** any personal information such as names, email addresses, etc.
+When using Horde **never send** any personal information such as names, email addresses, etc.
+!!!

 Switching on on the "Trusted Workers Only" checkbox will help avoid this problem entirely, but will result in less available Workers.